Dakota Reflections

 Photo of the Year- 2021

-Not my best but my favorite.!
+Not my best but a favorite!
 A 100+ pound Gray Wolf from 4 yards away!
 I was walking with the front guide with 15 others near Hudson Bay when this wolf came up to our group and stood in front of me for 30 to 60 seconds before walking away.
 Wolves are not hunted there and have no fear of man.
 We just looked at each other- I was transfixed and the wolf just curious!
 Best wildlife encounter of my life!!

 What is New in 2021!